brohrer/becca_test/README.md

-BECCA is a general learning program for use in any robot or embodied system.
+Becca is a general learning program for use in any robot or embodied system.
-When using BECCA, a robot learns to do whatever it is rewarded to do, and continues learning throughout its lifetime.
+When using Becca, a robot learns to do whatever it is rewarded to do, and continues learning throughout its lifetime.
 This package contains some test worlds and helps to run them.
-This helps ensure that BECCA is working as intended.
+This helps ensure that Becca is working as intended.

-####Install the BECCA test worlds.
+####Install the Becca test worlds.

 From the command line: